hpcsc/jekyll-material-bliss/README.md

 #### for Development:
 run both build-dev and npm run jekyll in different terminals
 ```
-npm run jekyll // in one terminal
+npm start // in one terminal
 ./build-dev.sh //in another